dalyIsaac/Whim/README.md

 ### Layouts

 This is one of the key differences between workspacer and Whim.
 Currently, workspacer stores all windows in an [`IEnumerable<IWindow>`](https://github.com/workspacer/workspacer/blob/17750d1f84b8bb9015638ee7a733a2976ce08d25/src/workspacer.Shared/Workspace/Workspace.cs#L10) stack which is passed to each [`ILayout` implementation](https://github.com/workspacer/workspacer/blob/17750d1f84b8bb9015638ee7a733a2976ce08d25/src/workspacer.Shared/Layout/ILayoutEngine.cs#L23).
+Additionally, workspacer has the concept of a "primary area".

 In comparison, layout engines in Whim store windows themselves, and do not require [`IEnumerable<IWindow>` to be passed to them](https://github.com/dalyIsaac/Whim/blob/3ba4d42502732826903522d51e51d55fd0edb6d7/src/Whim/Layout/ILayoutEngine.cs#L8).
 This allows for more complex layouts, and also allows for more complex window management.
 For example, the `TreeLayoutEngine` uses a n-ary tree structure to store windows, which allows for arbitrary grid layouts.
+This also lets Whim support functionality which take into account directions, like `FocusWindowInDirection`, `SwapWindowInDirection`, and `MoveWindowEdgesInDirection`.
+Given this increased flexibility, Whim does does not have a concept of a "primary area".

+In [#425](https://github.com/dalyIsaac/Whim/issues/425), layout engines will become immutable.
+This will allow for more powerful functionality like previewing changes to layouts before they are applied.

 ## Contributing